Black Stars vs Panama: Ghanaian Man Sends Voice Note to Jordan Ayew Over Poor Performance

 • This comes after he sent a voice note to the captain of the Black Stars, lashing out at him for his poor display against Panama

-• Ghanaians who took to the comment section of the video have shared varied opinions regarding the action of the young man
+• Ghanaians who took to the comments section of the video have shared varied opinions on the man's criticism of Jordan Ayew

-A Ghanaian man has sent a voice note to Jordan Ayew, the skipper of the senior national team, regarding his performance vs Panama in the World Cup.
+A Ghanaian man has sent a voice note to Jordan Ayew, the skipper of the senior national team, regarding his performance against Panama in the 2026 FIFA World Cup.

-In the voice note the young man sent to Jordan Ayew on Instagram, which he then screen-recorded and shared online, the young man lashed out at the player in the national team.
+In the voice note the young man sent to Ayew on Instagram, which he then screen-recorded and shared online, he lashed out at the veteran forward for failing to impress.

 Apostle Nana Kwarteng, Ghana Black Stars, FIFA World Cup 2026, Benjamin Asare, goalkeeper, spiritual message, Antoine Semenyo, Jordan Ayew